Helium-Labs/SessionWallet/README.md

 **By Winton Nathan-Roberts (Sydney, Australia)**

+Tired of the constant confirmation pop-ups every time you play an online game, or in the case of Algorand opt into an asset?
+Concerned about the security risks to your digital wallet with each transaction?
+SessionWallet is set to transform your Web3 experience, eliminating these hassles altogether.\
+Web3 gaming and platforms often suffer from transactional delays and security headaches.
+Up until now, users had to confirm every transaction or worry about their main wallet's safety.
+SessionWallet changes the game with a secure, user-friendly approach: delegate the authority to site-specific wallets designed for low-friction Web3 interactions.\
+Imagine effortlessly executing multiple transactions during your gaming or DeFi sessions, secure in the knowledge that your main wallet is safe.
+Ready to learn how SessionWallet can make your Web3 interactions more secure, efficient, and enjoyable?
+Dive into our Medium article and discover how this innovative solution is reshaping the future of digital asset management.\
+P.s.
+I'm not trying to sell you anything, other than just to show you a cool idea and an MVP, which may be turned into a product.
+Please do your own research to confirm any claims made.

 ## Introduction

 SessionWallet introduces a mechanism for delegating authority from an existing wallet to a website-specific, reproducible wallet for short-term client-side sessions.
 This method enables the use of an existing wallet to sign transactions on behalf of the user without requiring constant user approval for each transaction.
 It's particularly beneficial for applications like Web3 games, offering portability with widely-used wallets like MetaMask or Pera on Mobile.
 The wallet doesn't need to support signing raw bytes to enable delegation, instead any wallet can be supported as it has powerful on-chain parsing to validate the delegating transaction signature.
 It's implemented on Algorand, however it can be extended to any blockchain that supports contract accounts.